What is dual enrollment

 - Students will be registered after current Lock Haven students have had the opportunity to register

 - Enrollment is based on space availability

 - A permission form must be submitted for each semester/session the student wishes to enroll

-- The student must only sumbit the online application once
+- The student must only submit the online application on their application.

 To explore a set of recommended courses and find out when courses are being offered, please follow the links below:

 These courses are general education courses that are required for most degree programs.
 Please be advised that some of the math and science courses will require a student to take a math placement exam prior to registration.